Anisotropic universe with anisotropic sources: Bianchi-I universe

 Here onwards we choose to set $8 \pi G = 1$ for the rest of this paper.
 This can otherwise be seen as rescaling, all the quantities in Eq.~[\ref{eq:einstein1}] with $1/\sqrt{8 \pi G}$.
 Now, we rewrite the above set of equations, Eq.~[\ref{eq:einstein1}] and [\ref{eq:rho}], in terms of the average expansion $H =(H_a + 2 H_b)/3$ and shear $h =(H_b-H_a)/\sqrt{3}$.
 The Einstein's equations and the equation of continuity in cosmic time become

 and a constraint equation given by

 We now introduce dimensionless variables $H'$, $h'$, $t'$ defined as

-where $H_0$ and $h_0$ are the current values of Hubble and shear parameters respectively.
+where $H_0$, $h_0$ and $\rho_0$ are the current values of Hubble, shear and anisotropic matter density parameters, respectively.
 Then, the equations for the state observables in terms of these dimensionless variables can be written as

 where an overdot represents differentiation with respect to $t'$ and $\Omega_0={\rho_0}/{3 H_0^2}$.
-Now, we solve the above equation numerically for all the cases listed in Table~\ref{tabl:matter}.
+Now, we solve the above equations numerically for all the cases listed in Table~[\ref{tabl:matter}].
 The evolution of the dynamic variables $H'$, $h'$ and $\rho'$ are plotted in Fig.~[\ref{fig:hubble}], [\ref{fig:shear}] and [\ref{fig:rho}].
 For all these anisotropic matter sources, it turns out that $H'$ decreases with increasing time $t'$.
 Uniform magnetic field and LVMF matter have almost similar rate of expansion, where as walls and strings have a higher rate of expansion.
-Similarly from Fig.~[\ref{fig:shear}], we see that isotropy can be attained at late times for all cases of anisotropic matter and shear becomes negligible at late times.
-Here we find that isotropy sets in much later for walls compared to the other three sources.
-Except for walls, in all other cases isotropy is achieved almost at the sametime.
+From Fig.~[\ref{fig:shear}], shear becomes negligible at late times and it decreases slowly for walls compared to the other three sources.
+Isotropy appears to set in at late times for all cases of anisotropic matter.
+A fixed point analysis will shed some light on the actual evolution.
+Detailed inspection of attaining isotropy at late times will be done in section~\ref{sec:fixedpoint}.
 We observe from Fig.~[\ref{fig:rho}] that, the energy density also decreases much faster for magnetic field, LVMF and strings compared to walls.
-From Fig.~[\ref{fig:shear}], it can be observed that evolution of shear depends on the initial conditions.
-Signature change of shear can be seen for certain kind of anisotropic matter.
-This signature change may have implications in early universe.
-From the left plot of Fig.~[\ref{fig:shear}], we see that this change occurs for walls, whereas right plot of Fig.~[\ref{fig:shear}] shows a similar signature change but for cosmic strings, depending on a positive/negative shear in the beginning.
-However late time behaviours of $H', h', \rho'$ in cosmic time are independent of initial conditions.